 A year later, though, and we still have yet to see a game that sells us hook, line and sinker on upgrading from the PS3.
 Like the Xbox One, the PS4 came out of the gate with some solid multiplatform releases but it wasn't until E3 2014 that we really got a taste of what's to come.
 Platform-exclusive games like Uncharted 4: A Thief's End, Bloodborne and The Order 1886 are on their way but, until they drop, we only have Infamous: Second Son and The Last of Us Remastered to lord over our Xbox counterparts.

-What we have seen from the very beginning is an attractive price point.
+While first-party exclusives haven't put a point in the PS4 vs Xbox One win column, what we have seen from the very beginning is an attractive price point.
 Sony started the PS4 at $399 and has held firm while Microsoft has shifted every which way to dredge up some competition.
 And the design (don't worry, we'll get there soon enough), from day one, was more than enough to have some of you trading in your old Xbox Live Gamertag for a PSN account.

 Are you ready to join PlayStation Nation?
 Read on to get our full thoughts and opinions on Sony's dream machine, one year in the making.